TECHNICAL WHITE PAPER

 - Mermaid cannot parse

-- graph elements lack provenance
+- graph elements lack provenance or source links

 - MDD-IR schema validation fails